4960-f26/comp4960-team-06/CONTRACT.md

 AI) apply to which kinds of work on this project, consistent with the course's Co-Pilot Model — you own everything an AI produces, and no one commits code they don't understand.>

-- Category rules by work type:
+- Category rules by work type: Category 2
 - Category 1 log location: `AI_LOG.md` at the repo root (see that file).

 ## Falling Behind: How We Handle It